Can people with epilepsy live on their own? What problems might they have? What if they need more help?

 - After effects or postictal symptoms of a seizure

-- Impact of seizures and side effects of treatment on cognition, mood, social abilities and relationships, and more
+- Impact of seizures and side effects of treatment on cognition, mood, social abilities, relationships, and more

 - Available resources and supports